Blog

 Prompt Bloat and Brittleness

-Teams often start with clean prompts, but as requirements grow constraints, rules, safety filters prompts become enormous collections of instructions that rely on the model’s (unreliable) interpretation of language.
-Each added rule tends to interact in unintended ways with other parts of the prompt, causing new failures.
+Teams often start with clean prompts, but as requirements grow - constraints, rules, safety filters - prompts become enormous collections of instructions that rely on the model's (unreliable) interpretation of language.

 One case study in an e-commerce support bot found that after 80+ iterations of prompt redesign, accuracy rose only slightly (from 62% to 74%), revealing the plateau effect of prompt tuning alone.